Butterwick, Foxholes

-Butterwick is a small village and only contains about 13 to 15 houses.
-It has a church dedicated to St Nicholas, and several farming families.
-The closest school is Weaverthorpe Primary about 1 mile away.
-It is approximately 9 miles from Driffield, 10 miles from Bridlington, 15 miles from Scarborough and 35 miles from York.

 History

 The name "Butterwick" means 'Butter specialised-farm'.
+The settlement is listed in the Domesday Book as being in the hundred of Burton, later being designated as the wapentake of Dickering.
+At the time of the Domesday survey, the area belonged to Count Mortain, and it 12 carucates of land.
 Butterwick was formerly a township in the parish of Foxholes, from 1866 Butterwick was a civil parish in its own right until it was abolished to create Foxholes parish on 1 April 1935.

+In 1931 the parish had a population of 77.